uselagoon/lagoon-cli/docs/commands/lagoon_add_user.md

 ## lagoon add user

-Add user to lagoon
+Add a user to lagoon

 ### Synopsis

-Add user to lagoon
+Add a user to lagoon

 ```
 lagoon add user [flags]